andre-ye/uni/docs/eng/engl-308/readings.md

 - Proportional/multiple exchange of value and products
 - The form which stamps products as commodities already are fixed in social relation and existence.
 - The finished monetary form of the commodified world conceals the social relations between individuals.
+- Transfomration of product into commodity plays a subordinate role in ancient Asiatic and Classical-antique cultures.
+- Some economists are misled by fetishism attached to commodities.
+- Commodity form is undeveloped form of bourgeois production; appears early.
+- Value belongs to us rather than things (?)

 ---